 Humans reached Australia somewhere between 65 to 44,000 years ago.1 Between 50 and 40,000 years ago, 82% of megafauna had been wiped out.
 It was tens of thousands of years before the extinctions in North and South America occurred.
 And several more before these occurred in Madagascar and the Caribbean islands.
 Elephant birds in Madagascar were still present eight millennia after the mammoth and mastodon were killed off in America.
 Extinction events followed in man’s footsteps.

 QME selectively impacted large mammals.
 There have been many extinction events in Earth’s history.
 There have been five big mass extinction events and several smaller ones.
 These events don’t usually target specific groups of animals.
 Large ecological changes tend to impact everything from large to small mammals, reptiles, birds, and fish.
 During times of high climate variability over the past 66 million years (the ‘Cenozoic period’), neither small nor large mammals were more vulnerable to extinction.2

 Islands were more heavily impacted than Africa.
 As we saw previously, Africa was less heavily impacted than other continents during this period.
-We would expect this since hominids had been interacting with mammals for a long time before this.
+We might expect this since hominids had been interacting with mammals for a long time before this.
 These interactions between species would have impacted mammal populations more gradually and to a lesser extent.
 They may have already reached some form of equilibrium.
 When humans arrived on other continents – such as Australia or the Americas – these interactions were new and represented a step-change in the dynamics of the ecosystem.
 Humans were efficient new predators.

 Human impact on ecosystems dates back tens of thousands of years, despite the Anthropocene paradigm implying this is a recent phenomenon.
 We’ve not only been in direct competition with other mammals, but we’ve also reshaped the landscape beyond recognition.